annezj/annezj.github.io/_posts/2017-07-04-Simple-ggplot-animation-tutorial.md

 published: true
 ---

-A relatively easy way to make animations in R without the need to install additional tools is by using the [animation](https://cran.r-project.org/web/packages/animation/index.html) package to stitch and export sequences of images as an html/javascript animation.
-In this example I'm going to demonstrate how to create a spatial animation using [ggplot2](http://ggplot2.org/) and [ggmap](https://cran.r-project.org/web/packages/ggmap/index.html) to plot point data on a Google Maps background.
+A relatively easy way to make animations in R, and one that has the advantage of not requiring you to install additional tools, is to use the [animation](https://cran.r-project.org/web/packages/animation/index.html) package to generate an html/javascript wrapper around a sequence of still images.
+In this example I'm going to demonstrate how to do this by creating a spatial animation, using [ggplot2](http://ggplot2.org/) and [ggmap](https://cran.r-project.org/web/packages/ggmap/index.html) to plot geospatial point data on a Google Maps background.

-This example uses crime data from [data.police.uk](https://data.police.uk/), consisting of date, locations and categories of crimes commited in the Liverpool area during 2016.
+Here I've used crime data extracted from [data.police.uk](https://data.police.uk/), consisting of date, locations and categories of crimes commited in the Liverpool area during 2016.

 First, load the packages and data.
 The data is in the format of one row per crime, and I've filtered it to include only the columns of interest for this exercise.